 March 20, 2020 - HACM Continuing to Serve Our Community & Our Residents: COVID-19 Response

-The Wisconsin Department of Health and City of Milwaukee Health Department have issued "Safer at Home" orders to slow the spread of COVID-19 to the maximum extent possible.
+The City of Milwaukee Health Department's "Stay-at-Home" order remains in effect to slow the spread of COVID-19 to the maximum extent possible.

 Information for Residents at HACM-Owned Properties